aras-labs/Fundamentals_of_Robotics/README.md

 ## 📬 Feedback

 Readers are encouraged to report any issues or provide feedback to hamid@cim.mcgill.ca.
 Your input is valuable and will help improve future editions of the book.

+## 📬 Contact

+For any questions or suggestions, feel free to open an issue or contact the repository maintainer at [hamid@cim.mcgill.ca](mailto:hamid@cim.mcgill.ca).

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ---